sunpy/sunkit-instruments/docs/topic_guide/channel_response.rst

 .. note::

-    Use `~astropy.units.spectral` to provide a list of appropriate `astropy.units` equivalencies for this conversion.
+    Use the `~astropy.units.spectral` unit equivalency to provide a list of appropriate `astropy.units` equivalencies for this conversion.

 Energy-to-Electron Conversion
 -----------------------------